myQuant-com-au/.github/profile/README.md

 It has been developed in the spirit of **quality and users experience**.
 It is meant to be **reliable, easy and fast to use** for the business.

-It covers most of the feature used by traders, the **customization** and the quickness, they require.
+It covers most of the features used by traders, the **customization** and the quickness, they require.

 ### Scope